ampersarnie/Amper-ZSH/README.md

 …
 ```
 ###### Github
 A couple of these scripts require a Github API Access Token using the `GITHUB_ACCESS_TOKEN` variable.
-You can [https://github.com/settings/applications#personal-access-tokens](generate a token here).
+You can [generate a token here](https://github.com/settings/applications#personal-access-tokens).
 Define your token either within `.zshrc` or create a new file specifically for sensitive variables.
 I use a `.zshvars` file in the home directory and include it as above.

 # How to use the Commands
 ### git.zsh